 The cemetery was a desolate place, its gravestones tilting like broken teeth under a gnarled oak that clawed at the sky.
 Simon’s plot lay in its shadow, the earth undisturbed since 1872.

-As the men dug, the air grew heavy with the smell of damp soil and something fouler, like rot carried on the wind.
-Thomas stood apart, the letter burning in his coat pocket, his heart pounding with a mix of dread and impossible hope.
-What if Simon was alive?
-What if some miracle—or curse—had spared him?
+As the men dug, the smell of wet earth and something worse, like rot, filled the air.
+Thomas stood off to the side, the letter hot in his pocket, his heart racing with both fear and a strange hope.
+What if Simon were alive?
+What if something had saved him, for better or worse?

 When the shovels struck wood, a hush fell over the crowd.
 The coffin was hauled from the earth, its surface splintered but intact, as if time had barely touched it.
 Father Benedict sprinkled holy water, his hands trembling, as Amos pried open the lid.

-A rancid odor escaped, like death exhaling, but the sight inside was worse: the coffin was empty.
-No body, no bones, not even a shred of the shroud Simon had been buried in.
-Just a hollow box, lined with faded velvet that seemed to mock their expectations.
+A terrible smell filled the air, but what they saw was even worse: the coffin was empty.
+There was no body, no bones, not even a piece of the cloth Simon had been buried in.
+Only an empty box lined with old, faded velvet.

 “It’s not possible,” Amos muttered, his face pale.
 “I was at the funeral.
 I saw him laid to rest.”